rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-spring-amqp.md

 > Recall how we published a message before:
 >
 > <pre class="sourcecode java">
-> template.convertAndSend(queue.getName(), message);
+>    template.convertAndSend(fanout.getName(), "", message);
 > </pre>
 >
-> The first parameter is the the name of the exchange.
+> The first parameter is the the name of the exchange that was autowired into
-> The empty string denotes the default or _nameless_ exchange: messages are
+> the sender.
+The empty string denotes the default or _nameless_ exchange:
-> routed to the queue with the name specified by `routingKey`, if it exists.
+> messages are routed to the queue with the name specified by `routingKey`, if it exists.

 Now, we can publish to our named exchange instead: